 Dry Meadow at Pulborough Brooks RSPB reserve in the Arun Valley

-In SouthWest, the Sussex North Water Supply Zone supplies potable water from groundwater abstraction of aquifers in the Arun Valley.
-Natural England are concerned that this abstraction may be adversely impacting the Arun Valley which is considered to be a Special Area of Conservation, Special Protection Area and a Ramsar site; therefore having very stringent environmental and conservation protections.
+In the SouthWest, the Sussex North Water Supply Zone supplies potable water from the groundwater abstraction of aquifers in the Arun Valley.
+Natural England is concerned that this abstraction may be adversely impacting the Arun Valley which is considered to be a Special Area of Conservation, Special Protection Area and a Ramsar site; therefore having very stringent environmental and conservation protections.
 Above is an image of a relatively dry Pulborough Brooks RSPB reserve, when it flooded these meadows teem with ducks, geese and swans in winter.
 This reserve lies within the Arun Valley.

 Over the last 3 years, we have witnessed an escalation in the interventions taken by Natural England to protect Sites of Special Scientific Interest, Special Protected Areas, Special Areas of Conservation and RAMAR wetland sites.
 There has been a rapid expansion in the area affected by nutrient neutrality stretching from the Solent in the south past Somerset and into South Wales.
-The impact is such that planning authorities have now ceased granted planning permissions, pending resolution of this issue or individual developers being pushed to find solutions for themselves.
+The impact is such that planning authorities have now ceased granting planning permissions, pending resolution of this issue or individual developers being pushed to find solutions for themselves.

 Nutrient neutrality has bared down heavily on the Solent for the past 3 years.
 Research by Savills indicates that the eight affected planning authorities have seen a significant decline in planning approvals, resulting in housing delivery falling by a staggering 63%, from a housing target of 6,200 homes per year down to 2,294 homes per year.
-Therefore it is reasonable to assume that consequential reduction in planning consents as the nutrient neutrality zone spreads will be exceptionally high.
+Therefore it is reasonable to assume that consequential reduction in planning consent as the nutrient neutrality zone spreads will be exceptionally high.
 Figures from Savills indicate that the annual shortfall in housing delivery will be approximately 11,000 units per year throughout the affected 32 Local Planning Authorities.

 Implications for Water Neutrality